RitvikShandilya/Bharat-AQI/README.md

 - [Ritvik Shandilya](https://github.com/ritvikshandilya)

-# Rest API for getting data from aqi stations working all over india
+# Rest API for getting data from aqi stations working all over india - Deploy to any cloud provider to get the latest available AQI data.